wolkix3/Nekos.life-Downloader/README.md

 # Nekos.life-Downloader
 A script to download pictures from the site Nekos.life

-To change the Content it is supposed to download you need to replace the `api_url` variable to the wanted URL.
+To change the Content it is supposed to download you need to replace the `api_url` variable to the wanted URL in the `script.py`.
 The default is for nekos.

 ## Available URLs: